 There is a single-subject rule.

 Initiatives cannot contain anything that the Legislature could not legally enact.
 Initiatives cannot make changes to the Legislature's right to tax.
 The same ballot measure may not be placed on the ballot more than once every three years.

-Initiative petitions must be submitted no less than four months prior to the election in which the petition is to appear on the ballot (July 3, 2020; advanced to July 2, 2020 due to the holiday).
+Initiative petitions must be submitted no less than four months prior to the election in which the petition is to appear on the ballot (July 8, 2022).
 Referendum petitions must be filed with the Secretary of State within 90 days after the Legislature which passed the law in question adjourns, and at least 30 days before the election at which the referendum is to be placed on the ballot.

 The circulation period for initiative petitions is two years.

 Ballot Title and Summary

 The ballot title is written by the Attorney General.
 Expedited reviews for titles and summaries are permitted.

 A fiscal impact statement is not required.
 Circulators must be at least 18 years of age.
 Measures must receive both a majority of ballots cast for or against them, and they must receive votes equal to 35% of all votes cast in the election.
 The Legislature can only amend or repeal an initiative through a two-thirds vote.
 Referendums cannot target laws making appropriations for the state government or a state institution in existence at the time the law was passed.
 Initiatives are permitted on general election ballots, but not on primary or special election ballots or odd-year ballots.